SkyLined/BugId/README.md

 You can add your own applications if you don't want to type the entire binary path every time you use BugId, or if you want to run it with certain arguments by default.

+### Options
+The file `dxBugIdConfig.py` contains a number of configuration options that allow you to easily change certain behavior of BugId.
+You can modify this file to change the default settings for these options, or you can specify these options on the command line.
+Each option takes this form:

+    --[option name]=[JSON option value]

+The any option specified in `dxBugIdConfig.py` can be used as the `option name`;
+see the file for a complete list of options.
+The following options are probably the most interesting ones:

+    --bSaveReport=true

+Tell BugId to save a html formatted report for the crash it detects.

+    --bSaveDump=true
+    --bOverwriteDump=true

+Tell BugId to save a dump file, and to overwrite any existing dump file.
+The file name of the dump file is based on the crash id.

+    --sCdbBinaryPath_x86="path\to\cdb.exe"

+Tell BugId to use a cdb.exe binary from a specific location.

 cBugId.py
 ---------